 - Learning professionals and the workforce generally gain firsthand experience of AI used to further their careers and have a tangibly informed opinion beyond the headlines and hype.

 - Learning professionals get data insights to make better decisions.
-What content is working, what content can I drop, what type of content engages my people, what are my high-performers doing, where should, when in the week and in the day are people learning and can I fit my learning strategy around that. magpie enables a ‘data-driven learning design strategy’ (We’ll be publishing some findings on this later this week)
+What content is working, what content can I drop, what type of content engages my people, what are my high-performers doing, where are people learning, when in the week and in the day are people learning and can I fit my learning strategy around that. magpie enables a ‘data-driven learning design strategy’

 That’s what magpie is.